 Instructions to TGah Editor: Change this subclause as follows:

+The NDP Modified ACK frame, used to respond to a NDP PS-Poll frame, is described in this sub-clause.

-NDP MAC frame body of NDP Modified ACK frame contains the information listed in Table 8-48 (NDP MAC frame body of NDP Modified ACK (1 MHz)) and Table 8-49 (NDP MAC frame body of NDP Modified ACK (2 MHz)).
-The NDP Modified ACK frame used to respond to a NDP PS-Poll frame is described in this sub-clause.
+The format of the NDP MAC frame body field of the NDP_1M Modified ACK frame is illustrated in Figure 8-8d1 (NDP MAC frame body field of the NDP_1M Modified ACK frame) and it contains the information listed in Table 8-48 (NDP MAC frame body of NDP_1M Modified ACK).